 Wow!
 Amazon have reduced Merryll Manning Kindle edition prices!
 "Merryll Manning: Trapped on Mystery Island" is now on sale in Amazon's Kindle stores for only $2.99.
 "Merryll Manning: Beachfront 'Holiday'" is also only $2.99.
 And, better still, there's a special introductory price of only 99 cents for "Merryll Manning: The Health Farm Murders".
 These novels are also available at Barnes and Noble's NOOK, and most other e-book stores.

-As noted above, my NEW Merryll Manning novel, "Merryll Manning: A Brush with Death" is now available at all Amazon Kindle stores.
-The price is $3.99, but there are FREE days, including August 23.
-This book has been entirely revised and improved!
+As noted above, the Merryll Manning novel, "Merryll Manning: A Brush with Death" is now available at all Amazon Kindle stores.
+The price is $3.99, but there will be FREE days.
+Keep watching this space!.

 1. Merryll Manning: Trapped on Mystery Island.
 [Published out of order as a trade paperback titled "Death Is an Island" in 2001].

 2. Merryll Manning: The Health Farm Murders.
 [Published 1985 as a hardcover, reprinted 1986 and 1987.
 No paperback edition].

 3. Merryll Manning: Beachfront "Holiday".
 [Published 1985 as a hardcover titled "The Beach-Front Murders", reprinted 1988.
 No paperback edition].